 Dr Albert C. Barnes (1872-1951)

-The American pharmacologist Dr Albert C Barnes has been called the greatest American art collector of the 20th century.
+The American pharmacologist Dr Albert C Barnes was one of the greatest American art collectors of the 20th century.
 After making a fortune from his invention of the antimicrobial drug Argyrol, he applied the proceeds towards the accumulation of modern art, notably paintings representing the styles of Impressionism and Post-Impressionism, as well as 20th century Expressionism, and the Ecole de Paris, along with Primitive art from Africa, plus furniture and various examples of decorative art.
 In 1922 he established an educational institution known as the Barnes Foundation, which took over the running of his art collection, for which it built a new museum/gallery in Merion, Philadelphia.
 Barnes was notoriously eccentric, with a lifelong interest in African-American arts and social issues, along with a passion for educating the underprivileged.
 Unfortunately, the restrictive terms of the trust governing the Foundation, has meant that, up to now, the public has been largely excluded from viewing his world-famous art collection.
 Barnes died in a car accident at age 78.

 Paul Durand-Ruel (1831-1922)